pbosmancsupacza/pbosmancsupacza.github.io/110/5/slides.md

 ## Copy constructors: A more serious use case
 ### Shallow copying
 When copying pointers, the default behaviour is to make shallow copies.
-A shallow copy of a pointer is when:
+A shallow copy means:
 - One pointer variable is copied to another
 - But only the address stored in the first variable is copied to the second
 - So each variable points to the same object or variable
 - So changes made to the object using one of the pointers will change the value of the object as it is seen by the other pointers

+---

+## Copy constructors: A more serious use case
+### Shallow copying
 ```c++
 int *pointer1 = new int(-1); // p1 points to an integer
 int *pointer2 = pointer1; // p2 points to the same integer as p1